Tsunami (Virginia band): After Simple Machines

-After Simple Machines was wound up in 1998, Toomey went on to become the executive director of the Future of Music Coalition, whose aim is "to ensure that musicians have a voice in the issues that affect their livelihood" through advocacy intended to establish a "balanced approach to music in the digital age — one that reflects the interests of all stakeholders, and not just the powerful few".
-She was to be joined by Thomson who became Education Director for the organization after completing a Masters in Urban Affairs and Public Policy from the University of Delaware.
+After Simple Machines was wound up in 1998, Toomey and Thomson co-founded the Future of Music Coalition whose aim is "to ensure that musicians have a voice in the issues that affect their livelihood" through advocacy intended to establish a "balanced approach to music in the digital age — one that reflects the interests of all stakeholders, and not just the powerful few".

+Toomey went on to become the executive director, and Thomson became Education Director for the organization after completing a Masters in Urban Affairs and Public Policy from the University of Delaware.

-Tsunami reformed in 2023 after reissues of their music courtesy of The Numero Group.
-2024 saw the announcement of Loud As Is, a compilation of the band's four albums and various other releases from their discography.
+Tsunami reformed in 2023 after reissues of their music though The Numero Group.
+2024 saw the release of Loud Is As, a box set compiling the band's four albums.
+Loud Is As was included on lists of the best box sets and reissues for 2024 by both The New York Times and Billboard Magazine.
+It also received a nomination for Best Recording Package at the 2026 Grammy awards, losing to Bruce Springsteen's Tracks II: The Lost Albums.

 Members

 Kristin Thomson

 Kristin Thomson left a position at the National Organization of Women in 1990 to co-lead the Simple Machines record label.
 She ran the label with partner Jenny Toomey until its closure in 1997.
 Simple Machines was the first self-made label in D.C. to be run by women.
 The label was initially based out of the Positive Force House in Arlington, but eventually relocated to another home in Arlington.

 Thomson and Toomey published four editions of the Simple Machine's Mechanics Guide, a booklet that attempted to demystify the process of giving music a physical form and helped aspiring artists learn how to release their records as cassettes, CDs, or any other physical form that was prominent at the time.
 The booklet sold over 2000 copies, which correlated with the significant uptick in the quantity of new, small record labels in the area.

 Throughout her time working with Simple Machines, Thomson helped to organize female-oriented events and workshops with the other female characters and figures in the D.C.
 Punk scene.
 These events spread awareness about several different issues, and made a significant impact on the lives of thousands of women as well as the D.C.
 Punk scene as a whole.

 In the mid 2000s, Thomson was the nonprofit education, project, and research director for the Future of Music Coalition.
 In 2017, she became a director at the nonprofit Media Democracy Fund.
-She lives Philadelphia with her husband, Bryan Dilworth.
+She lives in Philadelphia and was married to the concert promoter, Bryan Dilworth, from 1995 until his death from a pulmonary embolism on March 9, 2020.
+Thomson and Dilworth's son, Riley Dilworth, was born in 2002.